nuclearace/CytubeBot/README.md

 - `$status` Sends status ie. if the bot is muted
 - `$addrandom [n]` Adds n random videos from database.
 Requires mod on channel
 - `$blacklist` Blacklists currently playing video so that the bot doesn't add it randomly.
 Users can still add video.
 See $autodelete.
 Irreversible  without going into database.
 Requires admin on the channel.
 - `$autodelete` Makes it so non-mods cannot add currently playing video.
 Irreversible without going into database.
+Requires owner on channel.
 - `$skip` Skips the current video.
 Requires mod on channel.
-Requires owner on channel.
 - `$delete username [all | n]` Deletes all or n videos added by username.
 Deletes the videos from the botton up.
 Leaving out all or n deletes the last video.
+Requires mod on channel
 - `$add link` Adds link, requires mod because of potential for media limit abuse.
 - `$choose (choice1 choice2...)` Chooses a random item from the choices given.
 - `translate [[bb] | [aa>bb] | [aa->bb]] string`